 - a.
 Criminal Cases.
-A district court judge may assign any misdemeanor case to a magistrate judge, who will proceed in accordance with 18 U.S.C. § 3401 and Federal Rule of Criminal Procedure 58.
-A magistrate judge may preside over pretrial felony case proceedings, such as initial appearances, arraignments, detention hearings, acceptance of waivers of indictment, and all pretrial procedural and discovery motions. - b.
+A district court judge may assign any pre-trial felony case proceeding or misdemeanor case to a magistrate judge consistent with LR 72.1.; who will proceed in accordance with 18 U.S.C. § 3401 and Federal Rule of Criminal Procedure 58.
+A magistrate judge may preside over pre-trial felony case proceedings, such as initial appearances, arraignments, detention hearings, acceptance of waivers of indictment, and all pretrial procedural and discovery motions. - b.
 Civil Cases.
-A district court judge may assign any civil non-dispositive matter to a magistrate judge for resolution or may designate a magistrate judge to conduct proceedings and file proposed findings of fact and recommendations for disposition by a district judge pursuant 28 U.S.C. § 636(b)(1)(B).
+A district court judge may assign any civil non-dispositive matter to a magistrate judge consistent with LR 72.1. for resolution or may designate a magistrate judge to conduct proceedings and file proposed findings of fact and recommendations for disposition by a district judge pursuant 28 U.S.C. § 636(b)(1)(B).
 The clerk's office will schedule all settlement conferences and all non-dispositive matters before a magistrate judge in cases assigned to designated judges unless the designated judge directs otherwise.
 Where the parties consent to the trial and disposition of a case by a magistrate judge, such case will be reassigned to a magistrate judge for the conduct of all further proceedings and the entry of judgment. - c.
 Reservation of Proceedings by Judges.
 Nothing in these rules precludes a district judge from reserving any proceeding for conduct by a district judge, rather than by a magistrate judge.